BennyTheSen/ToDoListGenerator/docs/development/contribute.rst

 - Write a comprehensive commit message

-- Relate your change to an issue in the tracker if such an issue exists (see `Closing issues via commit messages`_ of the GitHub documentation for more information on this)
+- Relate your change to an issue in the tracker if such an issue exists (see https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue of the GitHub documentation for more information on this)

 - Document your change, if it is a non-trivial one.

-- Send a pull request from GitHub (see `About pull requests`_ for more insight about this topic)
+- Send a pull request from GitHub (see https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests for more insight about this topic)